Ebazhanov/linkedin-skill-assessments-quizzes/django/django-quiz.md

 - [ ] SongView
 - [x] ListView

 #### Q58.
-Which statement is most acurate, regarding using the default SQLite database on your local/development machine but Postgres in production
+Which statement is most accurate, regarding using the default SQLite database on your local/development machine but Postgres in production

 - [x] There's less chance of introducing bugs since SQLite already works out the box
 - [ ] It's fine, you just need to keep both instances synchronized